FinFetChannel/RayTracingMazeCppOlcPge/README.md

 ### Casting rays

 Rays are cast for each pixel, starting at the players current position with directions spaced uniformly in the pixel grid for a field of view of 60° horizontally and 45° vertically.
 When a ray hits something a few checks need to be made for height, shape, reflectivity, color and texture.
+After the base color of the pixel is defined, a new ray is cast from the last known position in the direction of the light to check if there is something directly blocking the light.
+Shadows are not affected by reflections for simplification.

 <details>